top of page

 2008: Leary x IPBMCO

 To further increase the versatility of our sealers, we partnered up with the well-known W.H.
-Leary Company of Chicago. the W.H.
-Leary Company is specialised in the development of in-line quality control systems.
-This partnership lead to the development of the LS-9.16 quality assurance system.
-It detects, tracks, and ejects faulty cartons thanks to an array of precise sensors positioned at key points on the production line, whilst also keeping track of the precise nature of defects and summarising them on a shift-end report.
+Leary Company of Chicago, specialized in the development of in-line quality control systems.
+This partnership lead to the development of the LS-916 quality assurance system.
+It detects, tracks and ejects faulty cartons thanks to an array of precise sensors positioned at key points on the production line, whilst also keeping track of the precise nature of defects and summarizing them on a shift-end report.

 1950: Our entry into liquid packaging

-We introduced a sealer aied specifically at the liquid packaging segment, the first of it's kind.
-It utilized a gas-fueled flame to melt and reseal the polyethylene coated odge of Pure-Pak cartons, a gable-topped liquid carton that has become a broadly adopted industry standard.
+We introduced a sealer aimed specifically at the liquid packaging segment, the first of its kind.
+It utilized a gas-fueled flame to melt and reseal the polyethylene coated edge of Pure-Pak cartons, a gable-topped liquid carton that has become a broadly adopted industry standard.
 IPBM remains the only manufacturer that offers a full range of equipment tailored to this industry segment.

 1980: KF Royal 333

-In the summer of 1980, IPBM introduced the Royal line of flame sealers at IPEY with the KF Royal 333. it's ease of set-up, low maintenance characteristics, high-speed production capabilities, and inclusion of a third center carrier in the final fold that allowed fot ehe addition of a flame-sealing option for the heat-sealing liquid aseptic packaging, would contribute to it's eventual commercial succes, and it's continued relevance till this day.
+In the summer of 1980, IPBM introduced the Royal line of flame sealers at IPEY with the KF Royal 333. its ease of set-up, low maintenance characteristics, high-speed production capabilities, and inclusion of a third center carrier in the final fold that allowed for the addition of a flame-sealing option for the heat-sealing liquid aseptic packaging, would contribute to its eventual commercial success and its continued relevance till this day.
 Many examples of the Royal 333 are still in daily operation.

 2004: The LF-III 800/1000CH

-2004 saw the launch of the LF-III 800/1000CH, a breakthrough flame sealer that reaches a maximum belt-speed of 1000 m/min.
-It integrated new innovations such as per section servo drive units top and bottom belt drices and in-line quality assurance.
-It also adressed the decades old issue of dust contamination, outperforming it's predecessor, the LF-B, in every way.
-The first LF-III was delivered to it's owner in Q4 of 2004 and became operational in Q1 of 2005.
+2004 saw the launch of the LF-III 800/1000, a breakthrough flame sealer that reaches a maximum belt-speed of 1000 m/min.
+It integrated new innovations such as per section servo drive units, top and bottom belt drives and in-line quality assurance.
+It also addressed the decades old issue of dust contamination, outperforming its predecessor, the LF-B, in every way.
+The first LF-III was delivered to its owner in Q4 of 2004 and became operational in Q1 of 2005.

 2012: The LF-IV 800CH